neurostuff/NiMARE/docs/methods/fetching.rst

     to distinguish a global dataset repository that may be read-only at the user-level.
     Note that you can copy that folder to another user's computers to avoid the initial dataset download on the first fetching call.

-    You can check in which directory NiMARE will store the data with the function :func:`nimare.extract.get_data_dirs`.
+    You can check in which directory NiMARE will store the data with the function :func:`nimare.extract.utils.get_data_dirs`.